openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 Plugin cartridges may complicate this story, and user installed packages complicate it further.
 We may need a mechanism for categorizing gears into a searchable repo for packages.

-### Downloadable Cartridges

-A downloadable V2 cart is a manifest that links to a source URL.
-The Docker manifest should be a superset of a dockerfile, which means that a user can specify a dockerfile as input to creating an app, and that dockerfile will become a downloadable cart for the app.
-When prepare happens for that gear, we can easily build their custom cartridge as a base layer, then run prepare on top of it.
-On subsequent builds, the base cartridge could be refreshed (via a different mechanism probably) which triggers a build.

-### Moving HAProxy out of Gears

-HAProxy within web gears complicates a number of processes.
-For Docker, we should investigate the creation and adoption of a routing layer to take edge traffic and route to gear groups based on endpoint data the broker has been made aware of.
-We will also investigate the ability to deploy HAProxy gears within the application as a separate gear group.

-At a routing level, a further topic of investigation is the separation of traffic into low-volume /high-rate-of-change frontends, and high-volume/low-rate-of-change frontends.
-Different technologies might be chosen for each which would allow new applications to go into the low-volume pool, and then moved into the high-volume pool via a DNS migration as an automated or administrative process.

 Additional Topics